harryye930/PlannerApp/README.md

 ### Dependency Injection
 Here we will give one example of using Dependency Injection in the program.
 - Which classes were involved?\
-  GeneralUI, AccessController, TemplateController, and PlannerController.
+  GeneralUI, AccessController, TemplateController, and Planne.\rController.
 - How was this design pattern implemented and why did we use it?\
-In the GeneralUI class (the parent class for all GUI classes), we call the constructor for all three controllers.\
+In the GeneralUI class (the parent class for all GUI classes), we call the constructor for all three controllers. \
-And in each of the controllers, we have setter methods which take in an instance of another Controller.\
+And in each of the controllers, we have setter methods which take in an instance of another Controller. \
 <br/>
 This way, we are not calling constructors of the other controllers in every Controller class, and the GeneralUI class is the only place where we call those constructors.
-So if we need to change the constructor of a Controller class, the GeneralUI class is the only place we need to change.\
+So if we need to change the constructor of a Controller class, the GeneralUI class is the only place we need to change. \
 <br/>
 This eliminates the dependency between Controller classes, and makes the program more Open/Closed.